gimlet-io/gimlet-documentation/src/pages/blog/troubleshooting-common-kubernetes-pod-error-states.md

 **How to Fix It**:

 Run `kubectl describe pod <pod-name>` and check the error message at the bottom of the output.
-It will highlighy if you misspelled a ConfigMap name, or a Secret is not created yet.
+It will highlight if you misspelled a ConfigMap name, or a Secret is not created yet.

 Remember, if you don't see error messages at the end of `kubectl describe`, restart the pod by deleting it.
 Error events are only visible for one hour after pod start.